jabbauer/PJM_Sensor/README.md

   - **zonal_lmp** – Hourly Average Locational Marginal Price (LMP) for the selected zone
   - **coincident_peak_prediction_zone** – Coincident Peak Prediction (Zone)
   - **coincident_peak_prediction_system** – Coincident Peak Prediction (System)

-- **Rate Limiting:**
-  - Without an API key, the request rate is limited to ~6 requests per minute.
-  - With an API key, the request rate increases up to 600 requests per minute for PJM members.

 > **Note:** Data from PJM's DataMiner 2 API is for internal use only.
 Redistribution of this data or any derivative information is prohibited unless you are a PJM member.